 Followed by 1/4 cup chopped parsley (also a garden staple!)

 and 2 Tablespoons capers.
 Just…yum.

-Drizzle enough lemon dressing on top of the salad, then toss to coat.
+Toss everything together, including the cooked pasta, then drizzle enough lemon dressing on top to coat.
 Use the leftover dressing to marinate chicken, salmon, or shrimp then saute or grill and perch on top!

 Mediterranean Orzo Salad

-Mediterranean Orzo Salad is a simple vegetarian side dish that's packed with fresh and zesty flavors.
+Mediterranean Orzo Salad is a simple vegetarian side dish recipe that's packed with fresh and zesty flavors.

 - 6oz dry gluten free or regular orzo pasta

 - 1-1/2 cups grape or cherry tomatoes, sliced in half